rafaelbattesti/exercise/README.md

 # Requirements

+1. Your solution must be hosted in a public github repo and shared with the team.
-1. Create an application boilerplate code using your language of preference
+2. Create an application boilerplate code using your language of preference.
-2. The application must be an API that returns some of its configurations from an endpoint
+3. The application must be an API that returns some of its configurations from an endpoint.
-3. The application should have a healthcheck endpoint
+4. The application should have a healthcheck endpoint.
-4. The application must be containerized
+5. The application must be containerized.
-5. Configuration must be provided within the runtime environment
+6. Configuration must be provided within the runtime environment.
-6. The application must contain 1 or more pipelines that performs verifications on the image and/or code
+7. The application must contain 1 or more pipelines that performs verifications on the image and/or code.
-7. The application must be demonstrated as a deployment in a Kubernetes cluster
+8. The application must be demonstrated as a deployment in a Kubernetes cluster.
-8. [ Extra ] Create a free kubernetes cluster in a cloud environment (i.e. IBM Cloud, Digital Ocean)
+9. [ Extra ] Create a free kubernetes cluster in a cloud environment (i.e. IBM Cloud, Digital Ocean).
-9. [ Extra ] Automate the deployment of the application
+10. [ Extra ] Automate the deployment of the application.

 # Recommended tools